Higher education in Saudi Arabia: Universities

 There are more than 29 governmental universities, that consist of colleges and faculties that issue certificates and degrees in the BA, MA, and PhD levels in many majors.
 There are private colleges and community colleges that are a part of the governmental universities.
 There are also a number of academies around the kingdom, making four governmental technical colleges, 87 intermediate technical colleges, and more than 38 public and private universities and colleges.
+By 2024, there was a total of 93 higher education institutions in Saudi Arabia, including 57 private universities, 29 public universities, as well as 7 non-profit colleges and universities.

 Research centers

 Scientific research is one of the most prominent areas that the kingdom supports, being one of the ways to shift the national economy from depending on oil to becoming a more knowledge-based economy.
 There are more than 106 research centers in Saudi Arabia, the largest of which are King Abdulaziz City of Science and Technology (KAST), and King Abdullah City for Atomic and Renewable Energy (KA.CARE).